Sathishkumar2605/19CS302_Module_10/Ex no_48.md

-# EX 48 C functions to perform all basic operations in Doubly Linked List.
+# EX 49 C function to search an element in the doubly linked list.
-## DATE:
+## DATE: 5/5/25
 ## AIM:
-To write a C functions to perform all basic operations in Doubly Linked List.
+To write a C function to search an element in the doubly linked list.

 ## Algorithm
 1. Start.